Ankle Brachial Index (ABI)

 Testing for the Ankle Brachial Index

-An ankle-brachial index is used to check for peripheral artery disease (PAD).
-PAD it is a condition that causes blood flow to your limbs to be limited due to narrowed arteries.
-It is important to diagnose PAD, because the number-one problem associated with it is that it can result in a heart attack.
+An ankle brachial index is a number used to diagnose peripheral artery disease (PAD).
+PAD is a condition that causes blood flow to your limbs to be limited due to narrowed arteries.
+It is important to diagnose PAD, because it is associated with a higher risk of having a heart attack.

 How It Works